 Table of Contents

-So far, I have tested many different air purifiers, but the most exciting thing is that I have not yet come across a device with a power greater than 100W.
-The average power capacity of air purifiers is around 50W, while several devices are on the market with a power of 10W or less.
-I have also had the opportunity to test a few air purifiers that consume much less than 10W.
-These air purifiers usually connect via USB to a computer or phone charger or are used in the car and have not proved very efficient.
-Usually, the more powerful the air purifier is, the higher the airflow, so under 10W power is maybe too little to create a decent airflow.
+So far, I have tested many different air purifiers, but the most exciting thing is that I have not yet encountered one with a power greater than 100W.
+The average air purifier operates at 20-50W, and there are several models on the market that use 10W or less.
+I’ve also tested a few air purifiers that consume under 10W, which typically connect via USB to a computer or phone charger or are designed for car use.
+However, these small devices haven’t proven to be very efficient.
+Generally, the more powerful an air purifier is, the higher its airflow is, making a power usage under 10W potentially insufficient for adequate airflow.

 How Much Electricity Does an Air Purifier Use?

-The formula for calculating electricity consumption is simple and is as follows: (Wattage X kWh cost X time (hours)) = (Wattage X kWh cost X time (hours)) / 1000
+The formula for calculating electricity consumption is simple and is as follows: (Wattage x kWh cost x time (hours)) / 1000.

-However, to make the calculation easier, I will give you an example below to calculate the power consumption of a random air purifier.
-Assume that the average price of electricity is $0.12 (which is approximately the price in most US states).
+Let’s use an example to make the calculation easier.
+Assume the average price of electricity is $0.12, which is approximately the price in most US states.

 How Much Electricity Does an Air Purifier Need?

-The fact that the machine has a 50W engine means that this is its maximum power and that this is how much it consumes at maximum speed.
+To illustrate an air purifier’s electricity consumption and cost, let’s consider a device with a 50W motor.
+The fact that the machine has a 50W motor means that this is its maximum power and that this is how much it consumes at maximum speed.
 So the air purifier uses different amounts of electricity at different speeds.
-For example, we take our air purifier as having three speeds and consuming 10W at the first speed, 25W at the second speed, and 50W at the third speed.
+For this example, we take our air purifier as having three speeds and consuming 10W at the first speed, 25W at the second speed, and 50W at the third speed.

 Let’s leave this device running at the second speed (25W) under the same conditions.
 It uses about $2.16 of electricity.
-While our example device at the first speed (10W) uses about $0.85 under the same conditions.
+At the same time, our example device at the first speed (10W) uses about $0.85 under the same conditions.

 Factors Affecting Air Purifiers’ Energy Consumption?